 Corporate Equality Index

-Our subsidiary Transamerica, in the United States, achieved a perfect score (100 out of 100) in the 2018 Corporate Equality Index, placing it among the best places to Work for LGBT Employees.
+Our subsidiary Transamerica, in the United States, has achieved a perfect score (100 out of 100) in the 2018 edition and and again in the 2019 edition of the Corporate Equality Index, placing it among the best places to Work for LGBT Employees.

 Women make up just over half our workforce, though in Central & Eastern Europe this figure is higher – approximately 60%Carla Mahieu, Global Head of HR